polychromatic/website/pages/download/fedora.md

 distro_name: Fedora
 ---

-Packages kindly maintained by [z3ntu](https://github.com/z3ntu).

 ## 1. OpenRazer

-If you haven't already, you'll need the [OpenRazer](https://openrazer.github.io) driver and daemon.
+First, you'll need to install [OpenRazer](https://openrazer.github.io).

-See the [project website](http://openrazer.github.io/#fedora) for instructions.
+See the [OpenRazer website](http://openrazer.github.io/#fedora) for instructions.

 {:.grey}
 Be sure to restart the computer after installing.